Pranav-Thorve/Particle41/README.md

 **Docker Image**
-- Container Best Practices
 - Runs as a non-root user
 - Uses a minimal base image
-- Single command to build and run
 - No secrets baked into the image